ZakMorrison2024/psychology_engine_for_video_games/README.md

 # Psychology Engine for Video Games

-The **Psychology Engine for Video Games** is a comprehensive tool designed to bring psychological realism to in-game characters.
+The **Psychology Engine for Video Games** is a "comprehensive" tool designed to bring psychological realism to in-game characters.
 This engine includes the following components:

 pfft its meant to be a lightweight speech engine with a few extra gimmicks, lets be real :L